Updated March 31, 2026

 - Workers' compensation is required in Virginia for businesses with 2 or more employees, with exemptions for sole proprietors, partners, corporate officers, and farm laborers.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect jobsite and office arrangements.
+- Most commercial leases in Virginia require proof of general liability coverage, which can affect jobsite and office arrangements.

 - When comparing a quote, confirm whether hired auto and non-owned auto protection is included if employees or subcontractors use vehicles for job-related travel.